 Here is what the Namecheap nameserver section looks like.

-If you need help pointing your Hostgator nameservers to Namecheap, click here to follow our step by step guide.
+If you need help pointing your Hostgator nameservers to Namecheap, be sure to follow our step-by-step guide.

-If you need help pointing your Hostgator nameservers to Godaddy, click here to follow our step by step guide.
+If you need help pointing your Hostgator nameservers to Godaddy, be sure to check out our step-by-step guide.

 How To Create Addon domain in Hostgator Cpanel